 - 1. Incoming Freshmen (or transfer students with less than thirty semester hours accepted by UMHB) must acquire eight semesters of FAE credit. - 2.
+Transfer Students

-Transfer Students - a.
-Sophomores (students with thirty to fifty-nine semester hours accepted by UMHB) must acquire six semesters of FAE credit. - b.
-Juniors (students with sixty to eighty-nine semester hours accepted by UMHB) must acquire four semesters of FAE credit. - c.
-Seniors (students with ninety or more semester hours accepted by UMHB) must acquire two semesters of FAE credit. - 3.
+- Sophomores (students with thirty to fifty-nine semester hours accepted by UMHB) must acquire six semesters of FAE credit. - Juniors (students with sixty to eighty-nine semester hours accepted by UMHB) must acquire four semesters of FAE credit. - Seniors (students with ninety or more semester hours accepted by UMHB) must acquire two semesters of FAE credit. - 3.
 Students who complete their education in fewer than the expected number of semesters based on the number of hours with which they entered, will have their FAE requirement reduced to one per full semester they are at UMHB.
-For example: a student who enters as a freshman but completes a degree in seven semesters will only be required to complete seven FAE credits.
-To receive credit the student must be scanned out of the event.

-4. FAE attendance is mandatory, if attendance records indicate that a student did not attend the required number of FAE events, or did not make-up the absence, they will receive non-credit for FAE on the grade report for that semester.
+For example: a student who enters as a freshman but completes a degree in seven semesters will only be required to complete seven FAE credits. - 4.
+FAE attendance is mandatory, if attendance records indicate that a student did not attend the required number of FAE events, or did not make-up the absence, they will receive non-credit for FAE on the grade report for that semester.
 Students are responsible for making sure they have fulfilled all requirements for attendance and can check the records of attendance with the FAE Coordinator.

 If a student feels that an error has been made, he/she has until the first two weeks of the following semester to question the accuracy of the records.

 To receive credit, the student must personally present his/her UMHB ID card for scanning to the designated event staff at the conclusion of the event.